 - Lack of production of certain hormones can cause the embryo to develop with a female body type, regardless of genetic sex.

-- Lack of testosterone cellular receptors.
-Even if the body makes the hormones needed to develop into a physical male, the body cannot respond to those hormones.
-This produces a female body type, even if the genetic sex is male.
+- Androgen insensitivity syndrome.
+Even if the body makes the hormones needed to develop into a physical male, the body does not respond normally to those hormones.
+This may produce female characteristics, even though the genetic sex is male.

 When to Contact a Medical Professional